-Paul Robear serves as the President and Executive Director of the Cuyamungue Institute, the non-profit center founded by anthropologist Dr. Felicitas Goodman to preserve and advance the practice of Ritual Body Postures—an ancient method for inducing expanded states of consciousness.
-With roots tracing back over 36,000 years, these postures are a cross-cultural legacy of embodied mysticism, offering direct experience of the sacred through the wisdom of the body.
+Paul Robear is President and Executive Director of the CUYA Institute (formerly named the Cuyamungue Institute), the nonprofit organization founded by anthropologist Dr. Felicitas Goodman to preserve, research, and share the practice of Ritual Body Postures—an ancient cross-cultural method for accessing expanded states of consciousness through the wisdom of the body.

 Social Media